-If you’re planning your Croatian itinerary and wondering if Pula is worth visiting, this blog post is for you.
+If you’re planning your Croatian itinerary and wondering is Pula worth visiting, this blog post is for you.

 WHERE IS PULA?